pivotal/docs-tap/scc/authoring-supply-chains.hbs.md

 ### <a id="example-ootb-sc"></a> Example

-In this example, you have a new `ClusterImageTemplate` object named `foo` that you want use for building container images instead of the out of the box object that makes use of Kpack.
+In this example, you have a new `ClusterImageTemplate` object named `foo` that you want to use for building container images instead of the out of the box object that makes use of Kpack.
 The supply chain that you want to apply the modification to is `source-to-url` provided by the `ootb-supply-chain-basic` package.